WhatsApp

 Encourages sleeping in positions that reduce airway obstruction, often avoiding sleeping on the back.

-These options form part of the commonly used OSA treatment in Singapore and may be tailored depending on the severity and type of sleep apnoea.
+These options form part of the commonly used OSA treatment in Singapore and may be tailored depending on the severity and type of sleep apnea.

-What Surgical Treatments Are Available for Sleep Apnoea?
+What Surgical Treatments Are Available for Sleep Apnea?

 When non-surgical methods are not effective, surgery may be considered.
 Surgical procedures aim to remove or reduce tissue that blocks the airway or to alter airway structure.